 protocol_version: This field shall have the value 0x01.
-Terminals shall ignore all messages that have a different value in this field message_type: In Termination Messages, this field shall have the value 0x21.

-message_length: This field specifies the number of bytes of the message, starting immediately following the message_length field and including the CRC.
+Terminals shall ignore all messages that have a different value in this field message_length: This field specifies the number of bytes of the message, starting immediately following the message_length field and including the CRC.